MSEndpointMgr/ConfigMgrPrerequisitesTool/README.md

 # ConfigMgr Prerequisites Tool
 ConfigMgr Prerequisites Tool is design to help administrators prepare their infrastructure and systems when about to install Configuration Manager.

+Preparing your environment for a successful deployment of System Center Configuration Manager should not be an obstacle or time consuming.
+Many of the issues that might occur during the initial installation process can often be resolved by making sure that the correct prerequisites are in place.
+The ConfigMgr Prerequisites Tool will help you to successfully prepare your environment allowing you to install the required software and Windows features.

+### Prepare for an installation of the following Site types:

+- Central Administration Site
+- Primary Site
+- Secondary Site

+### And the following Site System roles:

+- Management Point
+- Distribution Point
+- Software Update Point
+- State Migration Point
+- Application Catalog
+- Enrollment Point
+- Enrollment Proxy Point
+- Certificate Registration Point

+### In addition to what’s mentioned above, the tool will also allow you to:

+- Configuration Manager configuration:
+ - Download prerequisite files for Configuration Manager setup
+ - Download and install Windows Assessment and Deployment Kit (ADK)
+ - Create NO_SMS_ON_DRIVE.SMS files to prevent unwanted volumes to be used by Configuration Manager
+- Active Directory configuration:
+ - Extend Active Directory schema
+ - Create System Management container in Active Directory
+ - Configure permissions on System Management container
+- SQL Server configuration:
+ - Configure SQL Server memory usage settings
+ - Validate SQL Server collation
+ - Pre-create the Configuration Manager database
+ - Configure SSRS database file size settings

 # Documentation
 Read the attached PDF file for more details about the ConfigMgr Prerequisites Tool and the functionality it has.